conornally/StarBug/README.md

 Prompts offset filename (if nothing supplied, uses offsets stored in loaded group).
 Function stacks together the images based on their offsets, and crops the resulting data around non-fully fullfilled areas.

+## Catlogs

+The catalog features allow for general manipulations, matching, calibration etc.

+`> loadcat`

+Works much the same as `> load` except the user can only load one catalog at a time (is this a good thing?)

+`> bandmatch`

+Match two catalogs of different wavelenght bands together, the resulting catalog will have sources with lists containing the two bands

+`> epochmatch`

+Match two catalogs of different wavelenght epochs together, the resulting catalog will have sources with lists containing the two epochs

+`> tilematch`

+Much the same as `epochmatch` except it doesnt delete the unmatched stars, so will allow for stars apearing on only one tile.
+For now this option adds values to the sources like epoch match, and consequently EITHER tile match or epochmatch can be done, but not both

+`> nullmatch`

+THIS IS A BODGE, sometimes you have images in tiles but not all bands, so adding a nullband to the source is required to stop the script from crashing

 ## Analysis

 `> stats`